 The trauma is not your identity.

 And you do not need to suffer to prove loyalty to your ancestors.
-You simply need to override pattern recorded in your cells with a new truth.
+You simply need to override the pattern recorded in your cells with a new truth.

 Bach Flower Remedies for Hashimoto’s

-Bach flower remedies gently address emotional patterns held beneath conscious awareness.
+Bach flower remedies are one of my favorite ways to start the emotional unraveling process.
+These remedies gently address emotional patterns held beneath conscious awareness.
 They are natural, gentle remedies that help to peel back the emotional layers that have built up over days, weeks, and even years.
-If you’re just starting out in your journey of healing from emotional trauma, Bach flowers allow you to subtly start the unlayering process without having to dig too deep….yet.

 For a better understanding of Bach flowers; what they are, how they’re made, and how to use them, check out our post The Complete Guide to Bach Flower Remedies.